Kaushal28/SDE-Interview-Resources/SOLID Principles.md

 <p align="center"><img src="https://i.imgur.com/0RZcEgl.jpg" width="550" height="550"></p>

 - Software entities (classes, functions, modules etc.) should be open for extension but closed for modification.
 In doing so, we stop ourselves from modifying existing code and causing potential new bugs.
 - Entities should be designed in such a way that when a new functionality is needed, we should not modify our existing code but rather write new code that will be used by existing code.
+(Thus, an open chest surgery is not needed when putting on a coat!)
 - Consider an example of shape classes and their area calculator class.

 ```python